stefanh12/HA/README.md

-# HA
+# home assistant and esphome configurations.
-home assistant and esphome configurations.
+Collection of esphome and Node Red configurations for Home Assistant
 # vinden Temp

 📌 Vinden Risk Sensor for ESPHome